 The mindset required for golfers

 Deciding to step into the world of golf is easy, but it needs a clear understanding and deep respect for the game to sustain in the long-term.
 While golf is an extremely enjoyable game, it may turn out to be frustrating, especially when you’re learning and things don’t go your way.
-Remember – even adept professionals still hit bad shots.
-So, don’t lose your cool and learn from the mistakes instead.
-And most importantly, learn to manage your expectations.
+Remember, even adept professionals still hit bad shots.
+Try not to lose your cool and instead learn from the mistakes.
+Perhaps more importantly, learn to manage your expectations.

 The equipment needed to play golf

-Almost everyone sets aside a budget that s/he wants to spend on golf, and it may differ from person to person.
-If you’re just stepping into golf, it may not be wise to dive in and spend hundreds of dollars at a go.
+Almost everyone sets aside a budget that he or she wants to spend on golf, and that will differ for each person.
+If you’re just stepping into golf, it may not be wise to dive in and spend hundreds of dollars all at once.
 When you’re in a sports equipment shop, ask if they’ve got any stock or any recommendation in your price range.
 As a good alternative, you can always pick up some decent stuff by browsing through online marketplaces.
-Let’s have a look at the equipments to start with.
+Let’s have a look at the equipment to start with.

-- Golf clubs: They comprise of a grip, a shaft and a clubhead, and are used to propel golf balls towards the holes on the golf course.
-Usually, a typical set comes with a variety of irons, woods, wedges and putters, and is available in a bag of 14.
+- Golf clubs: They comprise of a grip, a shaft and a clubhead, and are used to propel golf balls (hopefully) towards the holes on the golf course.
+Usually, a typical set comes with a variety of irons, woods, wedges and a putter, and is available in a bag of 14.
 Each type is specifically designed to provide the golfer with different distances and degrees of trajectories.
 The cost of new drivers (one of the standard golf clubs) from leading manufacturers can range from $250 to $600.
-However, there’re numerous not-so-famous brands that new drivers can get for less than $120, which should work quite fine for beginners and average amateurs.
+However, there are numerous not-so-famous brands that new drivers can go for less than $120, which should work just fine for beginners and average amateurs.

 - Golf putter: It’s the most used club in a golfer’s bag.
 The putter helps you feel the ball, detect the shot line, and sense depth and pace.
 Putters come in an array of weight placements, lengths, clubhead shapes and alignments.
-It’s important to find one that complements the unique mechanics of your stroke perfectly.
-While top-of-the-range putters can cost you up to $400 or at times, even more, you can have a standard quality putter for about $120.
+It’s important to find one that complements the unique mechanics of your stroke.
+While top-of-the-range putters can cost you $400 or more, you can find a standard putter for about $120.

-- Gloves: Gloves help you achieve more controlled swings and better grip while reducing the risks of skin abrasions.
-These are generally worn on the non-dominant hand of the golfer, but you can wear them on both hands too.
+- Gloves: Gloves help you achieve more controlled swings and better grip while reducing the risk of skin abrasions.
+These are generally worn on the non-dominant hand of the golfer, but you can wear them on both hands, too.
 Regardless of the glove quality you prefer, remember that the proper fit is far more important than any other factor.
-While the minimum prices are in the range of $8 to $10, high-end gloves can cost you around $15 to $20 and more per piece.
+While the minimum prices are in the range of $8 to $10, high-end gloves can cost you $15 to $20 or more per piece.

 - Golf clothing: Typical golf attire comprises of a polo shirt (short or long sleeve) with khakis or golf pants.
-Remember – dress codes differ from one golf club to another.
-So, you should be prepared to dress accordingly.
-Keeping the unpredictable weather in mind, you can have some waterproof clothing too, provided your budget has a provision for it.
+Remember – dress codes differ from one golf club to another so be prepared to dress accordingly.
+Keeping the unpredictable weather in mind, you can have some waterproof clothing too, provided your budget has room for it.